 Watch your step, the ascent is not for the faint-hearted.
 318+ feet up to a view that was breathtaking until the robber baron Henry Frick built one of his temples to the almighty dollar across the street, which also foreshortened the view of our facade.
 You’ll have to use your imagination to see the North Side, the stomping grounds of your paternal forebearers, or, as they knew it, independent Allegheny City before Pittsburgh annexed it in 1907.

 H. is not surprised that his background has been checked.
-He is surprised that the deed is known to the very first employees he encounters and has been disclosed casually.

 H. is unaware of family cases.